BLOG

 Your heating system is a vital part of your home, providing warmth and comfort all year round.
 It’s almost constantly in use, providing hot water to your home on-demand and generating heat from the radiator network spread throughout.
 It’s not uncommon for air to find its way into a system over time, gradually reducing heating performance and creating some unwanted rattling sounds as it travels through your system.

 While this typically affects unvented systems more frequently, it can - and will - happen to every home heating system at some point.
-By not bleeding your radiators, you will lose heating performance in places where the air is trapped, meaning you’ll have to leave the heating running for longer periods of time to warm your home to your liking.
+By not bleeding your radiators, you will lose heating performance in places where the air is trapped, meaning you’ll have to leave the heating running for longer periods to warm your home to your liking.
 We recommend regularly checking and bleeding your radiators every 6 months at a minimum, most often when winter is approaching, to ensure the best performance.
+You should also get regular boiler service in Leytonstone, Walthamstow, Woodford, or nearby areas to ensure your boiler’s good health.

 When should I bleed my radiators?